Kylerow/scala-synth/README.md

 Both can be built via Maven -
 - In <b>scala-synth-main</b>:  mvn clean package install (this will put the package in the local repository so the integration package can test it
 - In <b>scala-synth-integration</b> - mvn clean package

+To use the system - go into <b>scala-synth-main</b> - use the following command:

+mvn scala:console

 Status